 I need help troubleshooting a problem with my equipment.

-As your local Bryant dealer, J & J Mechanical, Inc. is your troubleshooting expert, and is glad to help you with any problem you may experience with your HVAC system.
-In addition, Bryant also provides a network of troubleshooting technicians at Bryant Distribution centers across the country which J & J Mechanical, Inc. will utilize to solve your concern.
-Should we encounter a situation that requires additional factory help, we will contact our factory supported Service Manager(s) for assistance.
+As your local Bryant dealer, J & J Mechanical, Inc is your troubleshooting expert, and we are glad to help you with any problem you may experience with your HVAC system.
+In addition, Bryant also provides a network of troubleshooting technicians at Bryant distribution centers across the country which J & J Mechanical, Inc will utilize to solve your concern.
+Should we encounter a situation that requires additional factory help, we will contact our factory supported service manager(s) for assistance.

 What are the advantages of a programmable thermostat?

-Since they are electronic, programmable thermostats are more accurate and efficient than thermostats that contain mercury.
-With a programmable thermostat, you can program settings in advance so that you can control the temperature in your home at different times of day without ever touching your thermostat.
-Because everything is automatic, you will never forget to change the setting on your own.
+Programmable thermostats are more accurate and efficient than thermostats that contain mercury.
+With a programmable thermostat, you can program settings in advance so that you can control the temperature at different times of the day.
+You will never have to worry about remembering to adjust the settings manually.

 What type of filter should I use?
 And how often should I replace it?

-Standard filters work to keep your system and its ductwork clean, but they don’t improve indoor air quality.
-To do that you need a media filter.
-The media filter rests between the main return duct and the blower cabinet and will improve dust and particle removal by seven times that of a standard filter.
-However, upgrading to a pleated media filter will remove everything from insecticide dust to airborne viruses from the filtered air.
-Always choose a filter that matches your blower’s capacity.
-For optimum efficiency and filtration, J & J Mechanical, Inc. recommends that you replace your disposable filters at least once a month.
-If you have washable filters, they should be cleaned once a month during periods of heavy use.
+Standard filters work to keep your system and its ductwork clean, but they can only do so much to improve indoor air quality.
+A media air cleaner does a much better job of trapping small particles.
+It rests between the main return duct and the blower cabinet and will improve dust and particle removal up to seven times more effectively than a standard filter.
+Upgrading to a pleated media filter will remove everything from dust to airborne viruses from the filtered air.
+Always choose a filter that matches your blower's capacity.
+For optimal efficiency and filtration, we recommend that you replace your disposable filters at least once a month.
+If you have washable filters, you should clean them once a month during periods of heavy use.

 Which Bryant equipment will best fit my home?

-Many factors affect the sizing and specifications of your system, including square footage, insulation, window surface and configuration, geographic location of your home, duct sizing and arrangement, and many others.
-J & J Mechanical, Inc. can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family’s needs.
-Depending upon the construction of your home, one (1) ton of air conditioning can cool anywhere from 300 to 800 square feet of home.
-The only way to ensure the size of the system you purchase will be large enough to cool your home, but not any larger than you need, is to have your home’s individual heating and cooling needs evaluated by a licensed professional.
+Many factors affect the sizing and specifications of your system, including square footage, insulation, window surface and configuration, geographic location of your home, and duct sizing and arrangement.
+J & J Mechanical, Inc can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family's needs.
+Depending on the construction of your home, one (1) ton of air conditioning can cool anywhere from 300 to 800 square feet.
+You can ensure that the system you purchase is the right size and not smaller or larger than you require, by having your heating and cooling needs evaluated by a licensed professional.

 What does my warranty cover?

-Under the standard factory warranty, Bryant covers parts that fail during the warranty period due to a defect in the parts.
+Under the standard factory warranty, Bryant covers parts that fail during the warranty period due to a defect in the part.
 The warranty does not cover labor.
-A warranty certificate was included with your homeowner information packet and is specific to the model numbers, serial numbers and installation dates of your products.
+A warranty certificate was included with your homeowner information packet, and is specific to the model numbers, serial numbers and installation dates of your products.
 All Bryant equipment that we install is registered with Bryant Corporation to ensure your 10-year parts warranty.
-If you cannot find your warranty certificate, J & J Mechanical, Inc. will also be able to provide you with that information.
+If you cannot find your warranty certificate, J & J Mechanical, Inc will also be able to provide you with that information.
 By purchasing a J & J Mechanical, Inc. 2nd – 10th Year Extended Warranty, parts and labor will by covered on your Bryant equipment until the 10th year.

 What is the life expectancy of my unit?

 Dependable Bryant products are among the longest lasting heating and cooling products available.
-For your specific equipment, there are many variables that affect life expectancy, including the regularity of routine maintenance.
+For your equipment, many variables affect life expectancy, including, of course, the regularity of routine maintenance